Pronunciation Guide Volunteer Resources

 To get started:

 1. Please make sure you've submitted an application to volunteer with Learning Ally.
 If you've already submitted the application, please skip this step.
-How do you know if you've submitted an application?
+How do you know if you've applied?
 If you receive emails from us, you are likely already in our volunteer database.

 3. Join us on Twist: Twist is an app that serves as a group chat for our Audiobook Production Volunteers and volunteer team leads.

-Head to the Literature Project LaunchPad Twist Channel and click the JOIN button at the lower right to enter.
-Once you're in, you can click on the Pronunciation Guide thread to meet additional volunteers and ask questions.
+Head to the Virtual Hands-on Training Center Twist channel and click the JOIN button at the lower right to enter.
+Once you're in, you can click on the Welcome to the Virtual Hands-on Training Center thread to meet additional volunteers and ask questions.

 Have additional questions?
 Please reach out via Twist or use the Support Chat on this website.
 Learning Ally staff members will respond to you as soon as we can.